Weinstein neighbourhood theorems for stratified subspaces: Stratified differential spaces

+\begin{remark} Note that, for a stratfied subspace $(A,\S)$ of $(M,\w)$, the isotropic condition is imposed stratum-by-stratum, while the coisotropic condition is imposed using the Zariski tangent $T_p^ZA$ of the whole stratified subspace, which sees nearby strata.
+There are two reasons for this asymmetry: important examples and the implication of each condition.

+Regarding important examples, consider Example \eqref{example:nodel_fiber} from \Cref{subsubsection:existing_normal_forms} --- a Lagrangian 2-sphere with one positive (transversal) self-intersection.
+A natural stratification of this subspace is the partition to the self-intersecting point and the rest.
+With this stratification, each stratum is isotropic, but the stratum consisting of the self-intersecting point is not Lagrangian, because it is a single point.
+Furthermore, each Zariski tangent is coisotropic, but the Zariski tangent at the self-intersecting point is not Lagrangian, because it is all of $T_pM$.
+The same issue arises in clean intersections of Lagrangian submanifolds.

+Regarding the implications, analogously to the case where $A$ is a submanifold, we want the geometry of a coisotropic subspace $A\subset M$ to determine $TM\Big\lvert_A$ as a symplectic vector bundle, and we want the symplectic form to be exact in a neighbourhood of an isotropic subspace.
+For the coisotropic case, this happens exactly when $T^Z_pA \subset T_pM$ is coisotropic for each $p\in A$.
+For the isotropic case, the isotropic strata condition implies that for every smooth $r:N \to M$ with $r(N) \subset A$, we have $r^*\w = 0$.
+Given a neighbourhood $U$ and a smooth weak deformation retraction $r:U \to A$, the desired property follows as in the proof of \Cref{thm:exactness_of_symplectic_form}. \end{remark}

 \begin{lemma} Let $(M, \w)$ be a symplectic manifold and $(A, \S)$ a stratified subspace of it, smoothly locally trivial with conical fibers.
-Then $(A, \S)$ is Lagrangian if and only if the union of Lagrangian strata is dense in $A$. \end{lemma} \begin{proof} Assume the union of Lagrangian strata is dense in $A$.
+Then $(A, \S)$ is Lagrangian if and only if the union of the Lagrangian strata is dense in $A$. \end{lemma} \begin{proof} Assume the union of the Lagrangian strata is dense in $A$.
 Whitney (A) regularity implies that every stratum is isotropic.
-For every $p\in A$, by the local model from \Cref{def:smoothly_locally_trivial}, the Zariski tangent $T_p^ZA$ contains a Lagrangian plane and is therefore coisotropic.
+For every $p\in A$, by the local model from \Cref{definition:smoothly_locally_trivial}, the Zariski tangent $T_p^ZA$ contains a Lagrangian plane and is therefore coisotropic.

 Assume $(A, \S)$ is isotropic and coisotropic.
-If the union of Lagrangian strata is not dense in $A$, there exists a maximal $k$ and $X\in \S$ of dimension $k$ such that $X$ is not contained in the closure of any Lagrangian stratum.
-By the assumption that the strata are isotropic, maximality of $k$, and Whitney (B) regularity, we get that there are no $Y\in \S$ with $X<Y$, and therefore for every $p\in X$ we have $T_p^ZA=T_pX$.
+If the union of the Lagrangian strata is not dense in $A$, there exists a maximal $k$ and $X\in \S$ of dimension $k$ such that $X$ is not contained in the closure of any Lagrangian stratum.
+By the assumption that the strata are isotropic, maximality of $k$, and Whitney (B) regularity, there are no $Y\in \S$ with $X<Y$, and therefore for every $p\in X$ we have $T_p^ZA=T_pX$.
 Define $n\coloneq \frac{1}{2}\dim{M}$.
-Since $X$ is isotropic, $k=\dim{X} \leq n$.
+Since $X$ is isotropic, ${k=\dim{X} \leq n}$.
 Since $X$ is not Lagrangian, $k<n$.
-We get a contraction to the assumption that $T_p^ZA= T_pX$ is coisotropic. \end{proof}
+We get a contradiction to the assumption that $T_p^ZA= T_pX$ is coisotropic. \end{proof}